 The comments received during the scoping process informed the alternatives included in the draft EA.
-As a result of the agencies' consideration of the comments received, the agencies advanced all four alternatives from public scoping for analysis in the draft EA.
+As a result of the comments received, the agencies refined the annual and daily number of flights, seasonal restrictions, and time-of-day restrictions in Alternative 4.
+There were no changes made to Alternatives 1, 2, or 3 following public scoping.